karlredman/Vimwiki-Gollum-Integration/docs/extended_readme.md

 * The intention here is to use **out of the box components only**.
 All customization is done through configuration of the various components via their respective customization methods.
 No direct patching is allowed.
 * An example wiki directory (mockwiki in the sources of this project) is provided for tutorial purposes.
 This directory structure will be used to throughout this document.
 * Note: this procedure is **only tested with ubuntu based systems** (specifically Linux Mint v18.1 Cinnamon)
-* Specifics for file server setup for media, etc. is not discussed at this time.
+* Specifics for file server setup for media, etc. are not discussed at this time.
 However please consider that git is definitely not an ideal place to keep binaries.
 * Author: [Karl N. Redman](https://karlredman.github.io/)

 ## TODO and Limitations / Bugs: